openstack-archive/deb-python-pager/README.rst

 ..function:: **getch()**

+  Wait for keypress, return first char generated as a result.

+  Arrows and special keys generate sequence of chars.
+Use `getchars` function to receive all chars generated or present in buffer.

+..function:: **getchars()**

-  Wait for keypress(es).
-Return list of characters generated as a result.
-Arrows and special keys generate such sequence after a single keypress.
-Sequences may differ between platforms, so make sure to use constants defined in this module to recognize keys back.
+  Wait for keypress.
+Return list of chars generated as a result.
+  More than one char in result list is returned when arrows and special keys are pressed.
+Returned sequences differ between platforms, so use constants defined in this module to guess correct keys.

 ..function:: **dumpkey(key)**

-  Return hexadecimal representation of a key value returned by getch().
+  Helper to convert result of `getch` (string) or `getchars` (list) to hex string.

 Credits